-It’s fair to say that 2020 has been a year like no other.
-But one thing that remains the same is the growing interest in divorce towards the end of the year.
-This is the time when many people decide to close the door on old relationships to move on with their lives.
-The result is an increase in enquiries and applications for divorce that starts in December.
-And with that comes searches for the elusive ‘free divorce’.
+It’s fair to say that the last two years have been difficult.
+But one thing that remains the same is the growing interest in divorce before and after school holidays and towards the end of the year.
+This is when many people decide to close the door on old relationships to move on with their lives.
+The result is spikes in enquiries and applications for divorce.
+And with that comes searches for the elusive free divorce.

 How to divorce for free

 This year, more than ever, the cost of divorce is a major consideration.
-Furlough schemes, unemployment and uncertainty about the future affects millions of people.
+The rising cost of fuel for our cars and homes, the increase in the price of food and uncertainty about the future affect millions of people.
 While this is undoubtedly bad, one sliver of good news is that the possibility of a free divorce is attainable by more people.

 Getting help with court fees

-If you’re on certain benefits or a low income and have little or no savings, you might be able to get your court fee reduced, often to zero.
+If you’re on certain benefits or have a low income with little or no savings, you might be able to get your court fee reduced, often to zero.

 To be eligible, you need to have less than £3,000 in savings and investments if you’re under the age of 61, and under £16,000 if you are over 61.